make-chive-butter-now-so-easy-close-look-at-egg-shaped-butter-on-small-round-dish-featured-image

 smooth-butter-in-the-egg-mold

 Cindy’s Butter Log Tip: You can use either plastic or parchment paper to shape the butter into a log, but plastic is the best choice because it’s more flexible and makes it easier to roll the butter tightly.
-Place the wrapped butter in a freezer-safe bag or a tightly sealed container.
+Place the wrapped butter in a freezer-safe bag or an airtight container.
 If you choose parchment, add a rubber band to the ends to keep it tightly closed.
-Make Chive Butter Now””So Easy!

 close-look-at-egg-shaped-butter-on-small-round-dish

-Keyword airtight container, baked potato, butter log, chive blossom butter recipe, chive blossoms, chive blossoms vinegar, chive compound butter, chive flowers, chive plants, cutting board, delicious compound butter, delicious recipes, dinner rolls, early may, early summer, easy compound butter, edible flowers, electic mixer, extra time, flavor profiles, freezer bag, freezer-safe bag, fresh bread, fresh chives, fresh herbs, garlic bread, garlic chives, garlic flavor, goat cheese, grocery store, herb compound butter, herbed butters, hint of garlic, homemade butter, hostess gift, hot water, ice cube tray, individual servings, infused butter, log shape, lots of flavor, mild onion flavor, onion chives, parchment paper, pasta dishes, plastic bags, plastic wrap, recipe card, room temperature butter, savory dish, sea salt, small bowl, small mason jar, soft butter, soften butter, softened butter, sour cream, stick of butter, top of steak, unsalted butter, wax paper
+Keyword airtight container, baked potato, butter log, chive compound butter, chive flowers, chive plants, cutting board, delicious compound butter, delicious recipes, dinner rolls, early may, early summer, easy compound butter, edible flowers, electic mixer, extra time, flavor profiles, freezer bag, freezer-safe bag, fresh bread, fresh chives, fresh herbs, garlic bread, garlic chives, garlic flavor, goat cheese, grocery store, herb compound butter, herbed butters, hint of garlic, homemade butter, hostess gift, hot water, ice cube tray, individual servings, infused butter, log shape, lots of flavor, mild onion flavor, onion chives, parchment paper, pasta dishes, plastic bags, plastic wrap, recipe card, room temperature butter, savory dish, sea salt, small bowl, small mason jar, soft butter, soften butter, softened butter, sour cream, stick of butter, top of steak, unsalted butter, wax paper

 Similar Posts